-Content of Examination Criteria for Satisfactory Examination Emergency procedures Precautions for the protection and safety of passengers in emergency situations.
-The type and scale of the emergency is promptly identified, and initial action and, if appropriate, manoeuvring of the ship are in accordance with contingency plans and are appropriate to the urgency of the situations and nature of emergency.
+Content of Examination Criteria for Satisfactory Examination Emergency procedures of passengers in emergency situations.
+The type and scale of the emergency is promptly identified, and initial action and, Initial action to be taken following a collision or a grounding; initial damage if appropriate, manoeuvring of the ship are in accordance with contingency plans and are appropriate to the urgency of the situations and nature of emergency.
 Appreciation of the procedures to be followed for rescuing persons from the sea, assisting a ship in distress, responding to emergencies which arise in port.
 Understanding of fundamental actions to be taken in the event of partial loss of intact buoyancy.
 Action required in emergency situations such as man-overboard, engine or steering failures, stopping the ship.
 Knowledge of items listed in IMO/ILO "Document of Guidance, 1985", Section 12 Appendix I, as applicable to deck watchkeepers.
 Survival at sea.
 Knowledge required by an officer in charge of a survival craft.
 Procedure on abandoning ship.
 Survival techniques.
 Life-Saving signals and rescue methods.